Mariellapanag/MEMD_Analysis_iEEG/README.md

     print ( "Processed {} files in {:.2f} seconds.".format ( processed, end_time - start_time ) )

 ```
-For running the chosen python scripts for **more than one subject**, for example **subjects ID02, ID03, ID04, ID05**, user needs
+For running the python script/s for **more than one subject**, for example **subjects ID02, ID03, ID04, ID05**, the user needs
  to add the following line of code:

 ```python
 files = [files[i] for i in [1,2,3,4]]
 ```
-The final code chunk would look like this:
+The code chunk will look like this:

 ```python
 def parallel_process ():